lf-edge/ekuiper/docs/en_US/extension/source.md

  1. The name of your configuration file must be the same as the _.so_ file and must be camel case with upper case first letter.
 For example, MySource.yaml.
  2. The yaml file must be located inside _etc/sources_
  3. The format of the yaml file could be found [here](../rules/sources/mqtt.md)

+#### common configuration field

+There is a common configuration field ``concurrency`` to specify how many instances will be started to run the source.

 ### Package the source
 Build the implemented source as a go plugin and make sure the output so file resides in the plugins/sources folder.